-For 3D content, it is expected that approximately 50% of the primitives are culled due to the facing test.
+For 3D content, it is expected that approximately 50% of the primitives are culled because of the facing test.
 If a significantly higher percentage is culled, then the GPU performance is being lost shading objects which are not visible.
 In this scenario, review the efficiency of CPU-side culling techniques and check for overly large batch sizes.

-''' $MaliPrimitiveCullingFacingAndXYPlaneTestCulledPrimitives + $MaliPrimitiveCullingZPlaneTestCulledPrimitives + $MaliPrimitiveCullingSampleTestCulledPrimitives '''
+\$MaliPrimitiveCullingFacingAndXYPlaneTestCulledPrimitives + \$MaliPrimitiveCullingZPlaneTestCulledPrimitives + \$MaliPrimitiveCullingSampleTestCulledPrimitives